 JEE Main 2026 Result

-NTA release the JEE Main 2026 results for Session 1 on February 16, 2026, along with the final answer key, while session 2 results are expected to be released on April 20, 2026.
+NTA release the JEE Main 2026 results for Session 1 on February 16, 2026, for paper 1, and on February 24, for paper 2, along with their final answer key.
+The session 2 results are expected to be released on April 20, 2026.
 The JEE Main results can be viewed online at jeemain.nta.ac.in.
 Applicants who applied for both sessions will receive separate scorecards.
-Candidates who take part in both JEE Mains sessions will have their best session results taken into account while determining their final score and All India Rank.

 How to View the JEE Main 2026 Results?